-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note PA-40 LU-32 Acquire and maintain a system of parks, open space and other landscaped areas to perpetuate Bellevue's park-like setting and enhance the livability of the city's neighborhoods.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note PA-39 LU-32 Acquire and maintain a system of parks, open space and other landscaped areas to perpetuate Bellevue's park-like setting and enhance the livability of the city's neighborhoods.
 Develop, fund, and maintain streetscape and arterial landscaping along transportation corridors that provides valuable aesthetic, environmental, traffic calming and storm water management benefits helping maintain Bellevue's "City in a Park" character.
 Note: Moved from Land Use element.
 Updated to focus on streetscapes.
-Maintenance, Re enovation and Re development PA-41 PA-33 Conserve energy, water, and other natural resources, and practice efficient and environmentally responsible maintenance and operation procedures.
-PA-42 PA-34 Evaluate existing parks and facilities, and renovate, where appropriate, to maximize efficient maintenance and operating practices, improve safety and accessibility for all users, and to reduce, where feasible, the impacts on adjacent properties.
-PA-43 When feasible, install, renovate, or replace facilities using materials, construction, and operation methods that meet or exceed green certification or performance standards and are known to be weather-resistant and longer lasting.
+Acquiring parkland is addressed in PA-2.
+Park maintenance is covered by several policies in the Stewardship subsection.
+Maintenance, Re enovation and Re development PA-40 PA-33 Conserve energy, water and other natural resources, and practice efficient and environmentally responsible maintenance and operation procedures.
+PA-41 PA-34 Evaluate existing parks and facilities, and renovate, where appropriate, to maximize efficient maintenance and operating practices, improve safety and accessibility for all users, and to reduce, where feasible, the impacts on adjacent properties.
+PA-42 When feasible, install, renovate or replace facilities using materials, construction and operation methods that meet or exceed green building certification or other performance standards and are known to be weather-resistant and longer lasting.
 Note: Added to direct the city to lead by example in the construction and renovation of buildings to have minimal negative impacts on the environment.
-PA-44 PA-35 Develop parks and facilities in a quality manner to assure attractiveness, full utilization, and long term efficiency.
+PA-43 PA-35 Develop parks and facilities in a quality manner to assure attractiveness, full utilization and long term efficiency.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note PA-45 PA-36 Establish a funding plan for long term maintenance and operation before constructing park-related facilities.
-PA-46 PA-37 Require a public review process for the conversion to Eliminate and prevent non-recreational use of park uses of lands and facilities.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note PA-44 PA-36 Establish a funding plan for long term maintenance and operation before constructing park-related facilities.
+PA-45 PA-37 Require a public review process for the conversion to Eliminate and prevent non-recreational use of park uses of lands and facilities that impact or are not in alignment with the intended use or plan.
 Note: Updated to prevent uses that are not in alignment with the intended or planned use and to better support resolution of property encroachments that can occur over time.
-Urban Design and the Arts Character: Cityw vide Character Put olic Experience UD-1 Enhance the appearance, image and design character to make Bellevue an inspiring place to be.
+Urban Design and the Arts Character: Cityw ide Character Put olic Experience UD-1 Enhance the appearance, image and design character to make Bellevue an inspiring place to be.
 Note: Removed because the policy is too broad.
 UD-1 UD-2 Preserve and enhance trees as a component of throughout the skylinecity to retain tree canopy and foster the city's image of as a "City in a Park."
 Note: Updated to combine (old number) UD-6 and UD-1.
 UD-3 Foster and value the preservation of open space as a dominant element of the city's character.
 Note: Redundant with policy PA-1.
 UD-4 Create a safe, engaging and attractive pedestrian environment throughout the city using appropriate urban design features.
 Note: Redundant with UD-12.
 UD-6 Encourage the green and wooded character of existing neighborhoods.
 Note: Included in UD-1.
 UD-7 Support neighborhood efforts to maintain and enhance their character and appearance.
 Note: Redundant with policy NH-14.